+Jonathan Young, City Attorney

+SUMMARY

+ORDINANCE NO. M-4420

-Karland Jonathan Young, City Attorney SUMMARY ORDINANCE NO. M-4416 AN ORDINANCE of the City of Vancouver relating to changes to the City's Multi-Family Housing Tax Exemption Program (MFTE); adopting legislative findings; amending Sections 3.22.010, 3.22.020, 3.22.030, and 3.22.040 of the Vancouver Municipal Code (VMC) to clarify code language, reflect changes in state law, and provide for new residential target areas as well as updated income-based and market-rate multi-family tax exemption options and associated eligibility and application requirements, fees, and procedures; providing for severability; and setting an immediate effective date.
+AN ORDINANCE of the City of Vancouver relating to changes to the City's Multi-Family Housing Tax Exemption Program (MFTE); adopting corrections to recent updates; amending Sections 3.22.020, 3.22.030, and 3.22.040 of the Vancouver Municipal Code (VMC) to clarify code language and maps as well as the ownership tax exemption option and associated requirements; providing for severability; and setting an immediate effective date.